Get In Touch

 Here, Intoku demonstrates the terms of its competition by stating exactly when the competition’s winner will be announced, something you want to include so that participants don’t miss the entry cut-off point.

-Twitter’s rules are similar to Instagram’s & Facebook’s, but as the platform’s interface and functions are different, so too are its competitions.
-Users may enter by “retweeting” the post, tagging their friends or answering particular questions in the comments or simply by following the hosting account.
+X's rules are similar to Instagram’s & Facebook’s, but as the platform’s interface and functions are different, so too are its competitions.
+Users may enter by “retweeting” the post, tagging their friends, answering particular questions in the comments or simply by following the hosting account.
 We don’t recommend the latter as an entry requirement, as you may attract the wrong people to your account, those being users who only want free stuff.

 It’s important to ask entrants to mention you within their retweets or comments so that you can easily find them to pick your winner.
 You may not be able to see certain participants who enter due to their accounts being private or if they fail to include your brand’s name within their submission.
 Attempting to use the search function to find participants may fail to show everyone who has entered.

-Hashtags are essential to Twitter, as they help users organise their tweets to be relevant to a particular topic.
+Hashtags are essential to X, as they help users organise their posts to be relevant to a particular topic.
 If you’re using hashtags that link to a competition, they must directly associate with the competition.
-Encouraging entrants to use “totally unrelated” hashtags may cause them to violate Twitter Rules.
+Encouraging entrants to use “totally unrelated” hashtags may cause them to violate X's Rules.
 Whilst it wasn’t for a social media competition, I’m sure everyone can remember the hashtag blunder that Susan Boyle had when she aimed to promote her new album release, one example of a hashtag that inadvertently missed the point of the post.